 - 1. Current literature on related topics. - 2.
-Tupkary R.H., 'Introduction to Modern Steel Making', Khanna Publishers, 2004 (primary text). - 3.
-Bashforth G.R.
-'Manufacture of Iron and Steel'.
-Volume I IV.
-Asia Publications.
-1996. - 4.B.
+Tupkary R.H., 'Introduction to Modern Steel Making', Khanna Publishers, 2004 (primary text). - 3.Bashforth G.R, 'Manufacture of Iron and Steel', Volume I IV, Asia Publications, 1996. - 4.B.
 Deo, R. Boom, 'Fundamentals of steel making metallurgy', Prentice Hall International, New York, 1993 (primary reference). - 5.
-Continuous casting Vol. 1, 'Chemical and Physical Interactions during transfer operations', Iron and Steel Society, Warrendale, PA, USA, 198.

-- Understand the basics of metallurgy involved in iron and steel making [1,2] - Describe the overview of processing of iron and steel [4,6] - Understand the recent developments, modifications, and applications in the iron and steel making process and apply them in real time problems associated with the making of iron and steel industry [1,3,4,6,7]
+Continuous casting Vol. 1, 'Chemical and Physical Interactions during transfer operations', Iron and Steel Society, Warrendale, PA, USA, 198. - COURSE OUTCOMES: At the end of this course, the students would be able to: - Understand the basics of metallurgy involved in iron and steel making [1,2] - Describe the overview of processing of iron and steel [4,6] - Understand the recent developments, modifications, and applications in the iron and steel making process and apply them in real time problems associated with the making of iron and steel industry [1,3,4,6,7]